b2bvic/vvr-portfolio/content/pages/blog/discipline-shows-in-your-action-lack-of-it.md

 ---
 type: PostLayout
-title: 'Discipline shows in your action & lack of it'
+title: "Discipline shows in your action & lack of it"
 colors: colors-a
-date: '2023-05-08'
+date: "2023-05-08"
 excerpt: >-
   tags:: #🤝...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'Discipline shows in your action & lack of it'
+metaTitle: "Discipline shows in your action & lack of it"
-metaDescription: 'tags:: #🤝...'
+metaDescription: "tags:: #🤝..."
 ---
 tags:: #🤝

 When you're followed by past action...